cjmet/AhMediaPlayer/README.md

 ## Project Plan
 Create a music library Web API and simple Media Player
 * ### General To-Do List
-- [ ] Work on Partial Classes, and clean up MainPage with some partial classes.
+- [ ] Demo Video
 - [ ] Learn how to package the App for distribution
 - [ ] More API work?
 Where do we go from here with the API?
-- [ ] /MauiProgramLogic and General SOLID Principles Refactoring
-- [ ] Code Cleanup, Refactoring, and Organization
 - [ ] Repository Pattern and Interfaces
+- [ ] MauiProgramLogic, General SOLID Principles, Refactoring, Model views, General Logic, more organized engineering and design.
 - [ ] Uniquely ID each song to eliminate duplicates, including duplicates with different filenames
 ---